david-hernandez/drupal8-oop/README.md

 The PHP files provided in this tutorial should be executable, but your results may vary.
 And, as always, If you find any mistakes, please open an issue or create a pull request.
 Don't assume I know what I'm doing.&trade;

+If you are using an IDE, like PHP Storm, it may alert you to problems with some of the classes.
+This is because it sees the classes in all the directories and may think they are duplicate.
+The scripts themselves should run fine when executing.

 ### Contents

 * 01 - Methods, properties, the arrow (`->`) and double colon (`::`) operators